pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/selection_process.md

 ## Phase Two: Identity-aware curation and selection

-The program committee will use the scored proposals in conjunction with speaker profiles to rank and organize a program while ensuring diversity of speakers and topics.
+The Program Co-chairs will use the scored proposals in conjunction with speaker profiles to rank and organize a program while ensuring diversity of speakers and topics.